Skip to content

 Start with your outstanding mortgage balance

-Most people match the policy term to their mortgage term.
-For example, if your mortgage ends in 25 years, you’d typically choose a 25-year term policy.
+• If your mortgage ends in 25 years, most people choose a 25‑year policy.

-Rule of thumb: At minimum, life insurance should cover your outstanding mortgage balance.
+📌 Rule of thumb: At a minimum, life insurance should cover your outstanding mortgage balance.
 But adding extra for other debts and income protection can give real peace of mind for your family.

 Our Life Insurance calculator is a simple tool that can help you determine the amount of cover you need across your policy term to protect you and your loved ones.
 You can also choose to add critical illness cover to your policy for extra cover.